-- > Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - > Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Working Walls to enable and support recall. - > The use of the local community to give the children a sense of belonging. - > The use of break out rooms to support children to regulate when they feel overwhelmed. - > A fully resourced sensory room.
+- ➤ Differentiating our curriculum to ensure all pupils can access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - > Adapting our resources and staffing - ➤ Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - ➤ Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Working Walls to enable and support recall.

-6.7 Additional support for learning
+6.7 Additional Support for Learning